BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 # Virtus performance issues

-In 2015 I started building API for my gem knapsack_pro in order to [optimize test suite split across many CI nodes](https://knapsackpro.com).
-Recently I started seeing some significant difference with API performance for large users' test suites.
-The API response took ~500ms and sometimes event much more.
+In 2015 I started building API for my gem [knapsack_pro](https://github.com/KnapsackPro/knapsack_pro-ruby) in order to [optimize test suite split across many CI nodes](https://knapsackpro.com).
+Recently, I started seeing some significant difference with API performance for large users' test suites.
+The API response took ~500ms and sometimes even much more.

 I analyzed logs with [request-log-analyzer](https://github.com/wvanbergen/request-log-analyzer) for one of the days with higher traffic and results were this: